caplena/knowledge-base/docs/02-00-Changelog.md

 * Added segment size indication "(n=...)"
 * Fixed issue with bar labels remaining visible when deselecting series from the legend
 * Fixed coloring issue in driver chart

+## 2022-12-11

+* New comparison bar chart allowing exploring differences between segments and the overall value